If you’re looking for Oregon vacation ideas, we’ve put together a list of 50 things to put on your Portland bucket list.

 The city of Portland is best known for its parks, bridges and bicycle paths, as well as for its eco-friendliness and its microbreweries and coffeehouses.
 Portland’s thriving art, theater and music scenes has also not gone unnoticed.

-Being such a large and diverse city, there’s an abundance of attractions to see and places to go.
+Being such a large and diverse city, there’s an abundance of attractions to see and places to go in Portland.
+And the city has so many free activities as well!

 Being the largest city in Oregon, you can bet that there are some pretty unique tourist attractions you can add to your Portland bucket list!